 Uitwaaien means “blowing out” — but it has nothing to do with that semi-legal herb.
 You could take a joint to the beach when you’re going for “uitwaaien“, but it simply means going for a walk and getting some air (preferably at a windy beach).

-There have got to be more words for “uitbuiken'” in other languages, help me out, folks!
+There have got to be more words for “uitbuiken'” in other languages, help us out, folks!
 It literally translates to “belly-ing out” and means letting the food settle after a nice meal.
-It’s shorthand for nurturing a food baby. 😋🥪
+It’s shorthand for nurturing a food baby. 🤰 🥪

-The word uitbuiken is not to be confused with natafelen, which is more focused on the gezelligheid (cosiness) of sitting with friends or family at a table after a meal, drinking a bit, and having some fun. 🍻
+The word uitbuiken is not to be confused with natafelen, which is more focused on the gezelligheid (cosiness) of sitting with friends or family at a table after a meal, drinking a bit, and having some fun conversations. 🍻

 Voorpret = pre-fun.
 Voorpret is about enjoying an event or something before happens.
 You typically experience it before weddings, parties, and holidays.
 What’s the proper English term?
-Excitement, perhaps? “looking forward to it”? 🥳
+Pre-party fun, perhaps?
+“Looking forward to it”? 🥳

 Both don’t quite cover it, think about it as the fun you’re having when reading an article on Rotterdam’s architecture before the visit to the town itself.